-As a campaigning organisation, the Neurological Alliance doesn’t have the resources to provide individual support to people with a neurological condition – but in this section we provide information about the organisations which can.
+This section will provide information about the organisations which provide information and suport for, and carry out research into neurological conditions.
 These organisations aim to inform and advise patients, carers, and other people affected by a neurological condition.

-Action Duchenne was established to find a cure or more effective medicines to treat Duchenne Muscular Dystrophy.
-Since 2001, they have funded key research projects and supported clinical trials that are making real progress towards our key aim of fighting for the best care for those living with Duchenne and working towards a cure.
+Action Duchenne was established to find a cure or more effective medicines to treat duchenne muscular dystrophy.
+They fund research projects and support clinical trials that are making real progress towards their aim of finding the best care for those living with Duchenne and working towards a cure.

 Association of British Neurologists

-Conducts fundraising to support medical research into causes and potential therapies.
-Provides information, advice and support to people affected by Ataxia.
+Ataxia UK supports medical research into causes and potential therapies.
+They provide information, advice and support to people affected by ataxia.

 Batten Disease Family Association

-The Batten Disease Family Association (BDFA) is a national charity which aims to support families, raise awareness and facilitate research into the group of devastating neurodegenerative diseases commonly known as Batten Disease.
-They are based in Hampshire but work with children, young people, families and professionals across the UK.
+The Batten Disease Family Association is a national charity which aims to support families, raise awareness and facilitate research into the group of devastating neurodegenerative diseases commonly known as batten disease.
+They work with children, young people, families and professionals across the UK.

 Brain and Spinal Injury Charity (BASIC)